Last updated on March 11th, 2022 at 09:26 pm

 The two things that I did spend a lot of money on were:

-- Volunteering on the Book Bus: It was quite expensive, but I don’t regret at all because of the opportunities it opened up for me in the longterm (including working as a tour guide, which ultimately gave me the idea and skills to start my own tour company), but there are much cheaper ways to volunteer.
+- Volunteering on the Book Bus: My placement cost a lot, and there are cheaper ways to volunteer, but I don’t regret it at all because of the opportunities it opened up for me in the longterm (including working as a paid expedition leader for the company in 2012, which ultimately gave me the idea and skills to start my own tour company).

 Please Note: Prices have been updated to reflect prices up to date as of April 2020.

 I won’t include these costs in my overall budget at the bottom, as these costs have lots of variables, but here’s what I spent my money on.

 TOP TIP: I almost always use Skyscanner to find the best deals.
 They have a multi-destination option, which is useful if you are starting and ending in different countries.